 The property and development is located inside the Urban Service Area (USA).
 However, an Urban Growth Preliminary Declaration (UGA17-03) was issued on August 31, 2017.
+All conditions of UGA17-03 have been or will be met with the approval of this subdivision proposal.
+Condition 4(a) of UGA17-03 requires dedication of land for the future Coburn Reservoir.
+Proposed Lot 90 will be dedicated to the City of future land for the Coburn Reservoir.
 Therefore, this criterion has been met.